 CNA Programs in Texas with Course Descriptions

 El Paso Community College, with the help of state funding, admitted its first students in September 1971 and became fully accredited in 1978.
-Beginning with 901 students during its first year, the school enrolled 29,681 in Spring 2011.
-The Continuing Education's Health and Fitness division offers a 7-week nursing assistant course.
+Beginning with 901 students during its first year, the school now enrolls more than 30,000 students.
+The Continuing Education's Health and Fitness Division offers a 7-week nursing assistant course.

 Nursing Assistant Course